 The investigation into the human physiology of enzymes, carbohydrates, lipids, proteins, electrolytes and hormones are an important function in a clinical laboratory in regards to the diagnosis and monitoring of disease states.
 Clinical Chemistry reviews the function of these chemicals and introduces clinical chemistry tests and instrumentation used for their identification and quantitation.
 Conditions and disease states associated with abnormal findings of these elements are also discussed in limited detail.
 Laboratory sessions support information provided in lecture as well as emphasizing the importance of accuracy and precision in testing.
-(Prerequisites: SCI205R, ALHT126R or AHLT102R & PHBC110R or Permission of Instructor)
+(Pre-requisites: ALHT 126R or ALHT 127 and PHBC110, CHEM 140R; Co-requisite: Math Elective (MATH XXXR))

-MLTC201R Hematology 3 CLass Hours/3 Lab Hours/4 CREDITS Hematology is the study of blood and its components.
+MLTC201R Hematology 3 CLASS HOURS / 3 LAB HOURS / 4 CREDITS Hematology is the study of blood and its components.
 This course is an overview of blood cell production, identification, function and changes seen in disease states.
 Included in this course is a hemostasis component that evaluates the human bodies mechanism to control bleeding and the factors involved.
 Diseases and conditions associated with abnormal blood pictures and coagulation disorders are also presented.
 This course will also introduce the morphology and significance of cells found in various body fluids as they relate to pathogenic states.
 Lectures and laboratories incorporate discussions and practices of common hematologic procedures.
-(Prerequisites: SCI205R, ALHT126R or AHLT102R & PHBC110R or Permission of Instructor)
+(Prerequisites: ALHT 126R or AHLT 127R & PHBC 110R, MLTC 112R or Permission of Instructor)